 3. Focus on YOU and Your Health

-When you have no time to focus on being well in your mind and your body it is difficult for other things to follow.
+When you have no time to focus on being well in your mind and your body, it is difficult for other good things to follow.
 Take 30 minutes each day to do something that you love and another 30 minutes to move your body.
 Health starts with moving your body and exercising your mind.
 Exercise doesn’t have to be boring or strenuous, there are things to do on all ends of the spectrum of difficulty and strain.
 You could focus on yoga and breathwork or take up powerlifting.
 Whatever fits your time of life and ability level is an appropriate next step!
-Take the time to learn new things or rediscover old passions to make your soul shine!
+Take the time to learn new things or rediscover old passions which make your soul shine!

 4. Focus on the Now

 Focusing on the past is never a good thing.
 Even when it comes to planning the future, it isn’t good for your health either.
 The only thing that we can control is today.
 Focus on the now and what we can control in the moment.
-Take one step at a time and you will complete your journey and achieve all of your goals as intended.
+Taking one step at a time is the only way you will complete your journey and achieve all of your goals as intended.

 5. Sit Outside to Have Your Meal